 - 1. Is not rented or leased or used as a principal residence; - 2.
 Is not located within the 100-year floodplain according to the Federal Emergency Management Agency's current Flood Insurance Rate Map; and - 3.
-Is not connected to an off-site electric power or water supply. - (I) Service providers of water, sewer, storm, gas, cable, telephone, or other similar utility systems are exempt to the point of service connection for the building or structure.
-Additional telecommunication exemptions may be found in Section 489.503(14), Florida Statutes.
+Is not connected to an off-site electric power or water supply. - (I) A drone Port as defined in s.330.41(2) - (m) Service providers of water, sewer, storm, gas, cable, telephone, or other similar utility systems are exempt to the point of service connection for the building or structure Additional telecommunication exemptions may be found in Section 489.503(14), Florida Statutes.